 Given that many functionalities are defined through Khronos OpenXR, defining capabilities for example by mandating or recommending support of certain APIs or parameter settings on API may be relevant.
 In some cases it may not even be possible to define capabilities, but for example rely on test signals and benchmarking requirements that estimate the performance of a device.

 Based on these observations, an initial main objective of a standard is to create near to mid-term interoperability for media capabilities based existing and emerging media SoCs.

-4.2 External Display Glasses for AR version 1 (EDGAR-1)
+3.2.2 Device design type 2

+Similar as in the case for the device design type 1 introduced in 3.2.1, the AR Glasses runs an AR/MR application that uses the capabilities of the glass to create a service.

+However, the AR glasses does not provide a 5G connection, but is tethered to a 5G device.
+The AR glasses may only use the 5G connectivity of the phone, or it may use capabilities on the phone for additional processing support.
+As a result, this device type is expected to have higher media capabilities compared to the device type 1 which is the most constrained one.

+3.2.3 Device design type 3

+The AR Glasses is tethered to a 5G device that includes the application and the XR functions.
+The tethering may be wireless or wired, but it is proprietary.

+The 5G device runs the application that uses the Media access and rendering capabilities of the 5G device to run an AR/MR experience.
+The AR glass is connected to the 5G Device, but the XR runtime API is exposed to the 5G device/phone.

+In this case, the connection between the phone and glass is handled by a proprietary system that tethers the XR Runtime API running on the 5G device to the XR Runtime core functions on the glass.
+The overall function is referred to as XR Link.

+In order to determine the media capabilities of such a device, it is assumed that the media access and rendering functions of a high-end smart phone can be used.

+===== 2.
+CHANGE =====

+4.2 Augmented Reality User Equipment (AR UE)

 4.2.1 Device architecture

 [Editor’s note] At SA4#119, this section was added while further improvements were improved.
+In particular, the audio rendering may need further clarification in terms of interfaces and roles between the AR/MR Application, the AR Scene Manager and the AR Runtime.

-Figure 2 provides the technical architecture of EDGAR-1 UE.
+Figure 2 provides the technical architecture of the AR UE.

-Figure 2 - Device architecture of EDGAR-1 device
+Figure 2 - Device architecture of AR UE

-The EDGAR-1 is regular 5G UE with 5G connectivity provided through an embedded 5G modem and 5G system components.
-The EDGAR-1 UE also features several sensors and user controllers relevant for AR experiences that are cameras, microphones, speakers, display and generic user input.
+The AR UE is regular 5G UE with 5G connectivity provided through an embedded 5G modem and 5G system components.
+The AR UE also features several sensors and user controllers relevant for AR experiences that are cameras, microphones, speakers, display and generic user input.
 The AR/MR Application is responsible for orchestrating the various device resources to offer the AR experience to the user.
 In particular, the AR/MR Application can leverage three main internal components on the device which are:

 The Media Access Functions (MAF)